AntonJames-Sistence/BreadcrumbAI-Clallenge/README.md

 ```

 # Usage
-Just run the file in console
+cd into the folder and run the file from your terminal

 ```terminal
 node code.js